How to Find a Skilled WordPress Developer

 For example, you may want a profile for each of your staff on a staff directory page, but you may also want that profile info to show up in an author section on blog posts they’ve written.

-WordPress offers many great ways to structure your content in this manner, but Page Builders often promote a static method of building content, removing the ability to reuse content without resubmitting it all.
+WordPress offers many great ways to structure your content in this manner, but Page Builders often promote a static method of building content, inextricably tying the data layer to the visualization layer, which removes the ability to reuse content without resubmitting it all.

 They are a Crutch tool